 After deciding not to replace FM with DAB broadcasting in 2015, the new center-left government commissioned the Swedish Broadcasting Authority to construct new FM-broadcasting areas, and the Swedish Post and Telecom Authority to find as many FM-frequencies as possible to a new release of broadcasting licences in 2018 for a new eight year period.
 The Telecom Authority assigned frequencies to four national packages, with additional frequencies in some areas.

 The Broadcasting Authority decided to allocate the first three frequency packages to three national networks and the remaining frequencies to 35 licences in 21 local broadcasting areas (corresponding to Sweden’s 21 counties).
 The government also instructed the Broadcasting Authority to hold a stricter view on ownership and programming concentration in individual broadcasting areas.

-The new broadcasting licences were released in 2017, and the three national broadcasting licences were awarded to Bauer Media, NRJ Group and Nordic Entertainment Group, who paid between 200 million and 400 million krona (€ 20 000 000-40 000 000) for each licence.
-Of the remaining 35 local licences, MTG won 17, Bauer Media won 8 and NRJ Group won one.
-The remaing 9 local licences were awarded to a further four companies.
+The new broadcasting licences were released in 2017, and the three national broadcasting licences were awarded to Bauer Media, NRJ Group and MTG (currently called Viaplay Group), who paid between 200 million and 400 million krona (€ 20 000 000-40 000 000) for each licence.
+Of the remaining 35 local licences, MTG/Viaplay won 17, Bauer Media won 8 and NRJ Group won one.
+The remaining 9 local licences were awarded to a further four companies.